Rate this page:

 Dialogflow CX

-This article will show how to connect Dialogflow CX to Voximplant for incoming and outgoing calling.
+This article will demonstrate how to integrate Dialogflow CX with Voximplant for both incoming and outgoing calling.

-Dialogflow is a virtual agent that handles conversations with your end-users.
-It is a natural language understanding module that understands the nuances of human language.
+Dialogflow, a virtual agent, facilitates conversations with your end-users.
+It employs a natural language understanding module that comprehends the intricacies of human language.

-Dialogflow CX is an advanced agent type suitable for large or very complex agents.
+Dialogflow CX is an advanced agent type that is well-suited for large or extremely complex agents.

-Here, we also highlight how to enable Dialogflow CX’s telephony integration features inside the Dialogflow CX console (as of March 2021), including:
+Here, we also provide instructions on how to enable Dialogflow CX’s telephony integration features within the Dialogflow CX console (as of March 2021), including:

-Dialogflow CX is Google Cloud’s newest interface for Dialogflow aimed at customer experience applications.
-Dialogflow ES users (formerly just Dialogflow) should refer to our Dialogflow ES guide.
+Dialogflow CX, Google Cloud’s latest interface for Dialogflow, is designed specifically for customer experience applications.
+Dialogflow ES users (formerly known as Dialogflow) are advised to refer to our Dialogflow ES guide for more information.

-Scroll down to the last two sections: Outbound calling and Call lists
+Scroll down to the last two sections: Outgoing calling and Call lists

 This article assumes you already have a Dialogflow CX agent configured.
 See Google Cloud’s documentation for details on using Dialogflow CX.
 We recommend examining Dialogflow’s Healthcare pre-built agent, which includes many telephony features.